-Personally, I hate putting things into overhead bins, and my heart sings when I get to skip a super-long baggage check line and head straight for security with my light load.
-And of course, if you don’t check a bag, the airline can’t lose it, can they?
+Personally, I hate putting things into overhead bins, and my heart sings when I get to skip a long baggage check line and head straight for security with my small bag.
+If you don’t check a bag, the airline can’t lose it, can they?

-On low-cost airlines, the fees for taking a checked bag are as high as 60 USD per flight, and carry on bags often require a fee as well.
+On low-cost airlines, the fees for taking a checked bag are as high as $60 USD per flight.
+Carry on bags often require a fee as well.
 Even on a more traditional airline, limited carry on luggage space may mean that a carry on backpack will have to be checked, taking time out of your travel and sightseeing to wait at the baggage claim.

-For me, the biggest benefit of carrying only a personal item was freedom.
-I had a long layover in Chicago, so instead of needing a room to keep my stuff, my slim pack rode with me as I toured museums, walked along the waterfront, and dug into ooey-gooey deep dish pizza.
-The bag was with me if I needed any of my items, but because there were so few of them, I wasn’t uncomfortable even after a long day with miles of walking.
+The biggest benefit of carrying only a personal item is freedom.
+I had a long layover in Chicago.
+Instead of needing a room to keep my stuff, my slim pack rode with me as I toured museums, walked along the waterfront, and dug into ooey-gooey deep dish pizza.
+My bag was with me if I needed any of my stuff.
+But, because I packed so light, I wasn’t uncomfortable even after a long day with miles of walking.

 Personal item travel may not be for everyone, but if you can follow this weekend trip packing list, you are on track for success.

 Plan Your Travel Outfit and Bag Wisely

-The first rule of personal item only travel is to check the size and weight restrictions of your particular airline.
-Believe it or not, these vary quite a bit depending on which company you fly with.
+The first rule of personal-item-only travel is to check the size and weight restrictions of your particular airline.
+The rules vary quite a bit by airline.
 And yes, some of them really do weigh your bag.

-The biggest choice to make is whether you want to travel with a packable dackpack or a fully-featured laptop backpack as your personal item.
-There are merits to both, so it just comes down to personal preference.
+The biggest choice to make is whether you want to travel with a packable daypack or a fully-featured laptop backpack as your personal item.
+Both have their merits, so the choice is a matter of preference.